 Also, take note of how your label fits on the tube.
 It’s very important that the parcel can scan correctly, otherwise the courier may reject it at pick-up.

 Measuring in imperial

-Here are the current classic Sendle size options (we’ve rounded the conversion from metric to the nearest decimal for this explanation):
+Here are the current common Sendle size options (we’ve rounded the conversion from metric to the nearest decimal for this explanation):

 - Satchel - up to 1.1 lb and 610 cubic inches

 - Handbag - up to 2.2 lbs and 915 cubic inches

 - Lunchbox - up to 4.4. lbs and 1068 cubic inches

 - Shoebox - up to 6.6 lbs and 1220 cubic inches